pluska/cleaner-app/USER_GUIDE.md

 ## 🚀 Getting Started

-### What is CleanPlanner?
+### What is SparkClean?

-CleanPlanner is a gamified home cleaning task manager that transforms household chores into an engaging experience.
+SparkClean is a gamified home cleaning task manager that transforms household chores into an engaging experience.
 The app combines task management with gaming elements like experience points, tool management, and area health tracking to make cleaning more enjoyable and effective.

 ### Key Features Overview